jruit215/D237-Java-Frameworks/README.md

 - Added a div container with a button linking to about.html in mainscreen.html (lines 23-25)

 ### E.  Add a sample inventory appropriate for your chosen store to the application.
+MainScreenControllerr.java:
+- Added if/else to check if there are 5 parts already added, else this sample inventory gets added (lines 50-110)
+- Added if/else to check if there are 5 products already added, else this sample inventory gets added (lines 115-155)
 ### F.  Add a “Buy Now” button to your product list.

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following: